mwdowski/Uni_projects/README.md

 # Uni_projects
-Most interesting projects and homeworks from MiNI faculty at Warsaw University of Technology
+Most interesting projects and homeworks from 1st year on MiNI faculty at Warsaw University of Technology.